-Robin Hood Nursery is a purpose-built, pre-school setting located in Kingston Vale, providing an amazing environment where our children have direct access to free-flow, indoor and outdoor learning spaces that include our Sensory Garden, Forest School and school fields.
+Robin Hood Nursery is a purpose-built, preschool setting located in Kingston Vale, providing an amazing environment where our children have direct access to free-flow, indoor and outdoor learning spaces that include our Sensory Garden, Forest School and school fields.

-Morning Session 8.30 am – 11.30 am (Mon - Fri).
+Morning Session 9 am – 12 pm (Monday - Friday).

-Extended Day Session 8.30 – 3.30pm (Mon – Weds).
+Extended Day Session 9 am – 3 pm (Monday – Friday).

 Parents not eligible for the free 30hrs code are able to pay for their child to attend lunch club and the Extended day provision.

-We operate a Core 3 staff ratio enabling the Nursery staff work as part of a small, highly skilled team to ensure continuity and progression in the provision of age and stage related activities to meet the needs of our children.
+We operate a Core 3 staff ratio enabling the Nursery staff to work as part of a small, highly skilled team to ensure continuity and progression in the provision of age and stage related activities to meet the needs of our children.
 We are dedicated to providing excellent pastoral care and education for all children in our Nursery.

-‘Every child deserves the best possible start in life and support to fulfil their potential.
+Every child deserves the best possible start in life and support to fulfil their potential.
 A child’s experience in the early years has a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right and it provides the foundation for children to make the most of their abilities and talents as they grow up.’
+A secure, safe and happy childhood is important in its own right and it provides the foundation for children to make the most of their abilities and talents as they grow up.

 The Characteristics of Effective Learning help us to reflect on the ways in which children learn through their environment, experiences and activities: